mkshp-dev/obsidian-gallery-plugin/docs/docs/troubleshooting.md

 ## Performance with many images

 - The plugin uses lazy loading automatically.
-- Consider organizing large collections into subfolders and using `recursive: true` only when needed.
+- Consider organizing large collections into subfolders and using `recursive: true` under your local source only when needed.